 Right now, I’m on a mission to have a lush and beautiful lawn, so I can’t have anyone driving on or trampling my grass.
 I just need our driveway to be a little wider, which is where this idea for a paver driveway came in.

-I purchased this tiller with the intention of using it on my lawn revitalization project, but it’s come in handy for this paver driveway extension.
+I purchased this tiller with the intention of using it on my lawn revitalization project and adding new flower beds, but it’s come in handy for this paver driveway extension and so many other things too!
 After measuring how far out I would be extending my driveway, I took out the tiller and went after the area of lawn that needed to come out.
+I determined the width based on how many pavers would fit within sidewalk distance without me having to cut them down.

 I wanted the top of my pavers to sit flush with the existing driveway, so I needed to get some of this dirt out.
 I shoveled out as much as I could and hauled it with my wheelbarrow to some low spots in my lawn.

-After tilling and shoveling, a stiff rake is perfect for smoothing out the dirt you have left.
+After tilling and shoveling, a stiff rake is perfect for smoothing out the dirt you have left and removing any leftover clumps of grass.

 The last thing I needed to do to prep my ground for pavers was add a road base.
 It’s a mix of sand and gravel that will settle down onto the dirt, making a sturdy base for our pavers.
 If you skip this step, you will probably end up with sinking or shifting pavers.
 Adding the road base underneath gives your paver driveway a firm foundation to rest on.